 Search Minerals completed a very successful 2020 exploration program focusing on 3 prospects, Fox Meadow, Silver Fox and Awesome Fox.
+The Company will continue to actively explore these properties in 2021.

 The Pilot Plant optimization program using the patented Search Direct Extraction Process has been successfully completed in March 2020.
 The program produced both a 58% REO mixed rare earth carbonate concentrate and a 99% pure mixed REO concentrate, which will provide Search with more options to refine our products into the individual oxides.
 The production of the carbonate and/or the mixed oxide concentrate samples can be obtained, from either the Foxtrot or Deep Fox material.
 Search will continue to work with separation companies, refineries and potential off-take partners for further processing to high value separated rare earth oxides.